Diane Stevenett: Film career

 She has acted in a number of films in the 1980s.
 She is also the sister of composer and musician Daryl Stevenett.
 She appeared in some of Leo Fong's films in the 1980s.
 She served as Producer, Production Manager and Assistant Director to Frank Harris in Killpoint, a film that Starred Leo Fong, Cameron Mitchell, Richard Rountree, Hope Holiday and Stack Pierce.
 In 1986, she acted in Low Blow which she played the part of Joe Wong's secretary Diane.
 Also in 1986, she played the part of Maggie in The Patriot, another Frank Harris directed film, starring Leslie Nielsen, Gregg Henry, Michael J. Pollard, Jeff Conaway, Stack Pierce and Simone Griffith with a musical score by Jay Ferguson.
 She was also the producer of Lockdown, a 1990 film that starred Joe Estevez and Richard Lynch.
-And she also had an role in the film.
+And she also had a role in the film.

 Music and theater

 In 2010, Diane was the Female Lead as Vesta Victoria in Christmas REVELS (Santa Barbara Revels) at the Lobero Theatre.
-She also performed at the Hamilton Music Awards in Ontario, November 21, 2010 singing "I Love To Make Things Grow" by the late Gene Lees, Lyricist.
+She also performed at the Hamilton Music Awards in Ontario, November 21, 2010 singing "I Love To Make Things Grow" by Gene Lees.
 She presented a Lifetime Achievement Award for Gene Lees which was accepted in his honor by his niece.
 She has appeared with Brian Slotnick Lastrico at the Historic Lobero Theatre and the Granada Theater of Santa Barbara, California and the Center Stage Theatre in a stage production of The Little Prince.
 In 2013 she was the Santa Barbara Revels soloist for their The Spirits of Haddon Hall which was held at the Lobero Theatre.